kendrickkim/wireless-helper/README.md

 - **Passive Mode:** Waits for a trigger from the Headunit (ideal for Tablet-Hotspot setups).
 - **Zero-Config:** No manual IP entry required.

+## Known Issues
+- WiFi-Triggers on Android 10 (Q) and below: Google has disabled the automatic wireless projection startup for Android 10 and below in Android Auto versions 16.4 and higher.
+While it still work on newer Android versions, it is currently impossible to trigger projection on Android 10 with recent Google app updates.

 ## Auto-Start Setup
 To ensure reliable background auto-start (Bluetooth/WiFi) and a stable connection:
 1. **Disable Battery Optimization (CRITICAL):** Go to App Info -> Battery -> select **"Unrestricted"**.
 Since this app acts as a data proxy for Android Auto, it must not be put to sleep while driving.